Friend Functions in C++ Explained — Access, Use Cases and Pitfalls

 How Friend Functions Actually Work — Syntax and Scope Rules

 The mechanics are straightforward once you see the pattern clearly.
 You place the friend keyword before a function declaration inside your class body.
-That's the grant of access.
 The actual function definition goes outside the class, with no class-name prefix and no friend keyword repeated.

 A few rules the language enforces that beginners often bump into:

-Friendship is not transitive.
-If Alice trusts Bob, and Bob trusts Carol, that doesn't mean Alice trusts Carol.
-Same logic applies here.
+- Friendship is not transitive: If Alice trusts Bob, and Bob trusts Carol, Alice does not necessarily trust Carol.

 Friend Classes and When the Whole-Class Pattern Makes Sense

 Sometimes a single friend function isn't enough.
-If you're building a LinkedList class that has a separate Iterator class, the iterator needs to touch the list's internal Node pointers on every single operation.
-Declaring dozens of individual friend functions would be noise.
+If you're building a LinkedList class that has a separate Iterator class, the iterator needs to touch the list's internal Node pointers on every operation.
 This is when a friend class makes sense.

 Avoid the trap of using friend classes to paper over poor architecture.
-If you find yourself making three unrelated classes friends of each other, your private data probably shouldn't be private in the first place, or your class is doing too many things.
+If unrelated classes are friends, your data probably shouldn't be private.

 When NOT to Use Friend Functions — Keeping Encapsulation Honest